imantse/WARP-GUIDES/webpack/webpack-guide.md

 rm -rf public/assets/** && webpack --progress
 ```

 :( page does not work any more, because now files are back in `public/assets`, 4000 port is empty.
-So we need to be able to turn the proxy on/off in `.htaccess` based on whether we run dynamically hot relaoding or run _statically_.
+So we need to be able to turn the proxy on/off in `.htaccess` based on whether we run dynamically hot reloading or run _statically_.

 Add `manage-htaccess` in the mix.